mdn/content/files/en-us/web/api/performancelonganimationframetiming/blockingduration/index.md

 `*` In options 2. and 3., there is only a single LoAF.

 Note that the total `duration` in all three instances is 145ms.
-The total `blockingDuration` in the first two is the same (55ms), but it is 50ms longer in the second as the task was not split into two.
+The total `blockingDuration` in the first two is the same (55ms), and it's just a matter of how the browser decides to split it.

+The third option however has a much longer `blockingDuration` because the browser is completely blocked and unable to interrupt the long task at all.

 This highlights the importance of optimizing long tasks by yielding — regardless of how the browser decides to handle the tasks, the blocking duration will still be less than if you don't yield at all.

 The difference between `duration` and `blockingDuration` of LoAFs can be summarised as follows: